diginsight/smartcache/README.md

 - [HOWTO - Enable data preloading by means of AI assisted algorithms.md]<br> (TODO): explores how to enable AI assisted preloading to improve data preloading efficiency.<br><br>

-NB: __Common.SmartCache is currently under development and use ov versions 0.x.x.x is not supported__<br><br>

 # STEPS TO USE SMARTCACHE:
-- add Common.SmartCache to your application
+- add Diginsight.SmartCache to your application

 - load your data by means of Common.SmartCache `cacheService`
 ```c#